pivotal-cf/identity-sample-apps/authcode/README.md

 Running `cf push` should result in

-  - The app being bound to the identity service instance, which results in the creation of a new client registration for the sample app in the UAA.
+  - The app being bound to the p-identity service instance, which results in the creation of a new client registration for the sample app in the UAA.
   - The OAuth client id and client secret from the UAA are provided to your application through the `VCAP_SERVICES` environment variable.
 You can view these values yourself with `cf env authcode-sample`.
   - When the app starts, the spring-cloud-sso-connector reads `VCAP_SERVICES` and translates configuration from `p-identity` into the configuration needed by `org.springframework.security.oauth` to make the sample application OAuth-aware.